mrgoonie/GTweenInSwift/README.md

 - “time” will be how long the animation will be.
 - “params” is a Dictionary which store the tween parameters, delay time and easing type.

-How about set these values into the target imediately?
+How about set these values into the target imediately or after delay?
+Here, use this:

 ```
 #!Swift